openpetra/openpetra-docs/source/contributions/index.rst

 You are very welcome to fix any bugs or sentences that are not clear enough.
 New chapters and HowTos are also very welcome!

-We use `Sqhinx <http://sphinx-doc.org>`_ to render the documentation to various output formats: HTML, Windows Help, PDF, ...
+We use `Sqhinx <http://sphinx-doc.org>`_ to render the documentation to HTML, but various other output formats are possible as well: Windows Help, PDF, ...

 The documentation is written in `reStructuredText <http://docutils.sf.net/rst.html>`_.